tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

 - Are safeguards (physical, organizational, technological) appropriate to the sensitivity of the PI in place (Schedule 1, Principle 4.7)?
 - Are policies and practices openly available to individuals (Schedule 1, Principle 4.8)?
 - Can individuals access and correct their PI, with a response within 30 days (Schedule 1, Principle 4.9; s.
 8(3))?
-- Is the breach-of-security-safeguards regime built into the incident response plan: report to the OPC and notify affected individuals where there is a real risk of significant harm, and maintain breach records for 24 months (s.
-10.1; Breach of Security Safeguards Regulations)?
+- Is the breach-of-security-safeguards regime built into how the organization will respond if there is an incident: report to the OPC and notify affected individuals where there is a real risk of significant harm, and maintain breach records for 24 months (s.
+10.1; Breach of Security Safeguards Regulations; OPC What you need to know about mandatory reporting of breaches of security safeguards)?
 - Where PI is transferred to a third party for processing, is comparable protection ensured by contractual or other means (Schedule 1, Principle 4.1.3; OPC Guidelines for Processing Personal Data Across Borders)?

 ### 5c.
 BC PIPA — Specific Questions (if applicable)

 - Has the organization designated one or more individuals responsible for compliance, with publicly available contact information (s.
-4(3); s.
-11)?
+4)?
 - Has a privacy policy been developed and made available on request (s.
 5)?
 - Is collection, use, and disclosure limited to purposes that a reasonable person would consider appropriate in the circumstances (s.
 11; s.
 14; s.
 17)?
 - Is notice of the purposes and a contact for questions provided at or before collection (s.
 10(1))?
-- Is the form of consent (express, deemed, or opt-out under s.
-8) appropriate to the sensitivity of the PI, and is opt-out consent under s.
+- Is the form of consent (express, implicit, or opt-out under s.
+6-8) appropriate to the sensitivity of the PI, and is opt-out consent under s.
 8(3) being used only where its narrow conditions are met?
 - For employee personal information: is the collection, use, or disclosure reasonable for the purposes of establishing, managing, or terminating an employment relationship, and has reasonable notice been given (ss.
 13(2), 16(2), 19(2))?
 - Are individuals' access requests met within 30 business days, with permitted extensions properly documented (ss.
 28–29)?
-- Is the correction process under s.
-24 followed (correct, or annotate the record where correction is refused)?
 - Are security arrangements reasonable and proportionate to the sensitivity of the PI (s.
 34)?
 - Is PI retained only as long as reasonably necessary for legal or business purposes, then destroyed or anonymized; and where used to make a decision about the individual, retained for at least one year (s.
 35)?
-- For service providers and transfers outside BC: are contractual or other measures in place to ensure comparable protection, and have individuals been informed of foreign-jurisdiction risk (per OIPC BC guidance on outsourcing and the US CLOUD Act)?
+- For service providers and transfers outside BC: are contractual or other measures in place to ensure comparable protection (p.6, https://www.oipc.bc.ca/documents/guidance-documents/1370)?
-- Is there a process to notify the OIPC and affected individuals of privacy breaches (per OIPC BC's *Privacy Breaches: Tools and Resources* guidance — BC PIPA does not yet contain a statutory mandatory notification provision, but OIPC BC treats notification as expected where there is real risk of significant harm)?

 ### 5d.
 Alberta PIPA — Specific Questions (if applicable)